 A number of IP-related events are held throughout the world each year.
-On this page you will find details about those that we consider to be the most significant and interesting from the perspective of an IAM reader, including the most up-to-date information concerning IPBC Global, IPBC Asia and other conferences organised by IAM and Globe Business Media Group.
+On this page you will find details about those that we consider to be the most significant and interesting from the perspective of an IAM reader, including the most up-to-date information concerning IPBC Global, IPBC Asia and other conferences organised by IAM and Law Business Research.

 To find out more about our current and previous events, please visit www.IAM-events.com.

 Most of the world’s major economies have been subject to some kind of pandemic-induced lockdown this year, but that does not mean everything has stopped.
 As well as adjusting to the multiple practical and strategic challenges posed by covid-19, IP professionals in a number of key industries have also had to absorb regulatory developments, potentially game-changing court decisions, new legislation, big deals and a shifting patent landscape.

 IAM’s Industry Review 2020 will focus on five key business sectors: life sciences; telecoms; automotive; software and AI; and semiconductors.
 For each one, leading experts will explore the year’s ups, downs and pivotal moments, while dissecting what they will mean for 2021.

 1-2 December 2020

 Shenzhen is China’s powerhouse for high-tech industrial, R&D and commercial activity and has played host to our focused local IPBC since 2018.
 For 2020 we will be bringing together this influential group of IP-owning companies, along with their international counterparts, through a dedicated virtual programme comprising four fully-bilingual sessions spread over two days - on 1 & 2 December 2020.